-The elderly (especially diabetics) may present initially vague symptoms and without many key historical and physical findings (eg, pain and fever) with localized sensitivity, being the only sign they present; but later they can advance to complicated cholecystitis, quickly and without warning.
-In children it can occur without many of the classic findings.
+The elderly (especially diabetics) may present initially vague symptoms without many keys historical and physical findings (e.g., pain and fever), with localized sensitivity being the only sign they offer.
+Still, later they can advance to complicated cholecystitis quickly and without warning.
+In children, it can occur without many of the classic findings.

 Diagnosis of acute cholecystitis

-Laboratory tests at the time of diagnosis of acute cholecystitis are not always reliable, but the following findings may be useful:
+Laboratory tests at the time of diagnosis of acute cholecystitis are not always reliable, but the following findings may be helpful:

 - You can see leukocytosis with a shift to the left,